Madcow1313/GoBootCampDay05/README.md

-# Day 05 - Go Piscine
+# Day 05 - Go Intensive

 ## Santa is back in town